Can I still finish college on time if I start in Open Option?

-Your adviser can talk with you about specific learning communities.
+Your advisor can talk with you about specific learning communities.
 For example, The Sky is the Limit Learning Community is just for Open Option students interested in the sciences, data and communication.

 Do I have to declare a major before I study abroad?